 Audits of the use of the Mental Health Act for detaining patients were carried out to ensure documentation had been completed lawfully and learning could be shared when things went wrong.

 We looked at patient files and saw that do not attempt cardiopulmonary resuscitation (DNACPR) to allow a natural death forms had been completed in collaboration with patients and or their relatives and using advanced decisions to refuse treatment.
-The DNACPR forms we looked at were completed correctly and signed by the consultant who the decision had been made with.
+We reviewed 3 DNACPR forms and found them to be completed correctly and signed by the consultant.
 However, an internal 2021 audit of DNACPR and Allow A Natural Death (AAND) forms showed that these forms had not always been completed in line with hospital protocol for patients who lacked capacity.
 In 75% of these cases Mental Capacity Assessment form had not been completed and in 79% of all cases the DNACPR or AAND form had not been signed by the consultant with overall responsibility for the patient within 48 hours.